-Nematodes feed on plant roots by digging into the root’s cell walls with a sharp, pointed feeding tool called a sytlet.
-The puncture wound created by the stylet is usually more of a problem than the presence of the nematode itself, because it creates an opening that allows bacteria and fungi to enter easily into the plant, infecting it from within.
+Nematodes feed on plant roots by digging into the root’s cell walls with a sharp, pointed feeding tool called a stylet.
+The puncture wound created by the stylet is usually more of a problem than the presence of the nematode itself because it creates an opening that allows bacteria and fungi to enter easily into the plant, infecting it from within.

-Root knot nematodes are a specific kind of nematodes that feed on roots and usually create telltale fleshy masses, or “galls” on the roots.
+Root knot nematodes are a specific kind of nematode that feeds on roots and usually create telltale fleshy masses, or “galls” on the roots.
 These galls make it difficult for the cactus to draw up water and nutrients properly.
 Since the galls form underground, it’s necessary to look for aboveground signs that your cactus is infected.
-The lack of adequate water and nutrients can make for a plant that’s yellowed, shriveled and stunted looking.
+The lack of adequate water and nutrients can make for a plant that’s yellowed, shriveled, and stunted looking.

 Treating Nematodes of Cactus

-If cactus root knot nematodes are already in your soil, it’s possible to treat with nematicides.
-These chemicals usually come in either granular or liquid form, and can be applied in a few different ways.
+If cactus root knot nematodes are already in your soil, it’s possible to treat them with nematicides.
+These chemicals usually come in either granular or liquid form and can be applied in a few different ways.
 Always follow the application instructions on the label exactly.